Will fact finderSearch for unclaimed moneys

 The overriding principle to be observed by ACAT in making such appointments is that person to be protected must have impaired decision-making ability.

-When appointed as Manager, the Public Trustee does not make health, welfare or lifestyle decisions.
-However, some of the decisions made by the Public Trustee may impinge upon these matters.
+When appointed as Manager, the Public Trustee and Guardian does not make health, welfare or lifestyle decisions.
+However, some of the decisions made by the Public Trustee and Guardian may impinge upon these matters.

 The wishes and best interests of the Protected Person are respected at all times.